sethreidnz/react-introduction-tutorial/02-First-Component.md

 git checkout step-2
 ```

 Following on from our last step we have now introduced our first React Component.
-React applications are built up of a variety of nested Components and their HTML.
+React applications at their core are just a series of nested Components with one ultimate root component.
 It is a component oriented UI framework.

-Our root basic component looks like this:
+Our entry point file `index.js` now imports our root component `App` from the new file file `src/App.js`:

 ``` jsx